hitoshinagano/Notas-de-classe-Neural-Nets-Geoff-Hinton/README.md

 ## Aula 3a: Learning weights of a linear neuron

-[//]: # ( It is not true for perceptron learning.
-Por volta 1:30, "...the outputs as whole can get further away from the target outputs, even though the weights are getting closer to a good set of weights...",... não entendi.)
+[//]: # (1:30 It is not true for perceptron learning. "...the outputs as whole can get further away from the target outputs, even though the weights are getting closer to a good set of weights...",... não entendi.)

+* 8:58 Uma explicação mais detalhada do *batch* learning versus *online* learning pode ser encontrada no material do Prof. Andrew Ng.

+* 11:01 Gostei desse exemplo.
+Features correlacionadas dificultam a convergencia da solução: "*It can be very slow if two input dimensions are highly correlated.
+If you almost always have the same number of portions of ketchup and chips, it is hard to decide how to divide the price between ketchup and chips.*